-By definition, the Earth’s rotation is the amount of time that it takes to turn around once on its axis.
-This is, apparently, accomplished once a day – i.e. every 24 hours..
+By definition, the Earth’s rotation is the amount of time that it takes to rotate once on its axis.
+This is, apparently, accomplished once a day – i.e. every 24 hours.
 However, there are actually two different kinds of rotation that need to be considered here.
-For one, there’s the amount of time it take for the Earth to turn once on its axis so that it returns to the same orientation compared to the Universe.
+For one, there’s the amount of time it take for the Earth to turn once on its axis so that it returns to the same orientation compared to the rest of the Universe.
 Then there’s how long it takes for the Earth to turn so that the Sun returns to the same spot in the sky.

-To answer the second question first, it takes exactly 24 hours for the Sun to return to the same spot in the sky, which would seem obvious.
-24 hours is what we think of as being a complete day, and the time it takes to transition from day to night, and back again.
-But the answer to the second question is more interesting.
-It actually takes the Earth 23 hours, 56 minutes, and 4.09 seconds to turn once on its axis compared to the background stars.
+As we all know, it takes exactly 24 hours for the Sun to return to the same spot in the sky, which would seem obvious.
+24 hours is what we think of as being a complete day, and the time it takes to transition from day to night and back again.
+But in truth, it actually takes the Earth 23 hours, 56 minutes, and 4.09 seconds to turn rotate once on its axis compared to the background stars.

 The amount of time it takes for the Sun to return to the same spot in the sky is called a solar day, which is 24 hours.
-However, this varies through the year, and the accumulated effect produces seasonal deviations of up to 16 minutes from the mean.
-This is caused by two factors, the first being the Earth’s elliptical orbit around the Sun, which causes it to move faster when it is closest (perihelion) and slower when it is farthest (aphelion).
+However, this varies through the year, and the accumulated effect produces seasonal deviations of up to 16 minutes from the average.
+This is caused by two factors, which include the Earth’s elliptical orbit around the Sun and it’s axial tilt.

 This rapid rotation is also what gives the Earth it’s shape, flattening it out into an oblate spheroid (or what looks like a squished ball).
 This special shape of our planet means that points along the equator are actually further from the center of the Earth than at the poles.